 Sponsors and collaborators

-Currently, Lucy is also leading a team of staff from the Department of Psychology at NTU who are contributing to the TKCOM project funded by the Erasmus+ scheme lead by Dr Elena Cano (University of Barcelona, Spain).
-This three year project also involves international collaborations lead by:
+Recently, Lucy also lead a team of staff from the Department of Psychology at NTU who are contributing to the TKCOM project designed to build Chinese teachers' key competences.
+The TKCOM project was funded by the Erasmus+ scheme and lead by Dr Elena Cano (University of Barcelona, Spain).
+Further, details of the project can be found through the TKCOM project website.
+This three year project (2017-2020) also involved international collaborations lead by:

 - Dr Marai Pessoa (University of Coimbra, Portugal)